sindresorhus/open/readme.md

 ### opn(target, [options])

 Returns a promise for the [spawned child process](https://nodejs.org/api/child_process.html#child_process_class_childprocess).
-You'd normally not need to use this for anything, but it can be useful if you'd like to attach custom event listeners or perform other operations directly on the spawned process.
+You would normally not need to use this for anything, but it can be useful if you'd like to attach custom event listeners or perform other operations directly on the spawned process.

 #### target